Razer’s Android gaming controller is available now for $80 – TechCrunch

 The accessory starts shipping today for Android handsets, priced at $80 a pop.
 Again, not the cheapest product in the category, but the Razer’s products are generally well regarded in their execution, and the Kishi is being met with solid reviews so far.

-It’s also been drawing comparisons to Nintendo’s Joy-Cons for the Switch, part due to the layout of the buttons and dual-analog analog thumbsticks.
+It’s also been drawing comparisons to Nintendo’s Joy-Cons for the Switch, partly due to the layout of the buttons and dual-analog thumbsticks.
 There’s a D-pad on the left, four buttons up top, two analog triggers and a pair of bumper buttons.
 The Kishi plugs directly into the USB-C port, for lower latency gameplay than comparable Bluetooth accessories.
-Notably, it also works with Stadia service, which could be a nice bump for Google’s cloud gaming service, which has thus far failed to set the world ablaze.
+Notably, it also works with the Stadia service, which could be a nice bump for Google’s cloud gaming service, which has thus far failed to set the world ablaze.

 There’s an iPhone version on the way, as well.
 That will arrive at some point this summer.